8ta4/blog/drafts/Seeking an Uncensored, Capable Language Model for Joke Generation.md

-Does anyone know of a language model that is uncensored but also has strong text generation capabilities?
+Does anyone know of a language model that is uncensored but also has strong text-generation capabilities?

 I'm working on this project to automatically generate jokes using language models.